USSSA Space Coast Complex: USSSA Space Coast Complex

 The departure of the Nationals and the Manatees after the 2016 season left Space Coast Stadium without a tenant.
 With the assistance of the Brevard County Board of County Commissioners, the United States Specialty Sports Association (USSSA) moved into the stadium and the surrounding spring training fields, moving its headquarters from Kissimmee to Space Coast Stadium and announcing plans to renovate the entire complex, using US$22 million of its own and US$10 million contributed by Brevard County.
 USSSA plans to make the complex into an all-turf venue that will host a variety of sports and sports tournaments — advertised by USSSA as "the youth sports capital of the world" — and serve as a center for amateur baseball and softball.
 Plans called for renovation work to begin in January 2017 and to be complete in the fall of 2017.
 The new complex, renamed the USSSA Space Coast Complex, will include a renovated Space Coast Stadium with 8,100 seats, 11 suites, a video board, and a turf field for both baseball and softball; a 225 ft "Championship Field" with video board; four 225 ft NCAA-softball-regulation turf fields; four 325 ft baseball/softball fields; four 385 ft NCAA-regulation turf baseball fields; a 175 ft "Championship Field" for players aged 8 and under with a video board; an 18000 sqft indoor facility for training, rehabilitation, and clinics; improved lighting; and two new concessions.
 The entire complex will include 1.3 e6sqft of turf.
 A groundbreaking ceremony for the renovation project took place at Space Coast stadium on April 27, 2017.

 In 2017, Space Coast Stadium became the home field of a professional women's fast-pitch softball team organized by USSSA, USSSA Pride, a National Pro Fastpitch team which played its first game there on June 8, 2017.

+The following year, the Viera High School Hawks baseball team began playing their home games at Space Coast Stadium.
+The Stadium has since been used for high school baseball and football playoff games, and for graduation ceremonies for several Brevard County Public Schools high schools including Viera High.